Winggo/integral-take-home/README.md

 # Integral Take-Home Challenge

+View my responses to the submission questions in [SUBMISSION.md](./SUBMISSION.md).

 ## Your Mission

 Welcome to Integral's Take-Home Challenge!
 We need your help building a privacy-conscious clinical trial enrollment system.